 "There are many urgent stories that need to be told.
 With the changes in the fire season's location and duration through the years, what changes are occurring in the Olympic National Forest?
 How much is the Douglas fir effected with the need for fire heat to germinate?
 What does this mean for the health of the ecosystem?
 It is important to know questions then let observation of the wilderness speak for itself.
 Will the potential loss of the alpine berry crop gravely affect the bears and any number of small mammals and birds?
 Have marmots been frozen in their winter burrows because of the lack of insulating snowpack for their colonies?
 Will the elk be forced from the alpine early this year due to parched meadows and lack of water?
 How will decreased water flow to the ponds, streams and two rivers affect a presently abundant amphibious population?
 How will the fisheries be adversely affected?
 These are just some the questions to be considered over the course of the expedition." ~Bryant

 Sign up to our newsletter to hear program news and updates from the field!

 I want to create a document of the current state of the Olympic National Forest to the best of my ability using my techniques of wilderness immersion photography and experiences.
 I want to create something usable by future generations.

-I plan on doing a two month trial run starting January to more accurately calculate the results of the project and then the full two years will begin immediately after we receive all the funding needed.
+I started a two month trial run on March 8th to more accurately calculate the results of the project and then the full two years will begin immediately after we receive all the funding needed.

 I used to use a Canon EOS 1N with a 35-350 mm lens (all photographs above are from this camera) but in my upcoming project I will be using a Canon EOS 6D Mark ii with 24-105 mm and